zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

-You can make a connection to this and it will stop with a prompt asking you for a graphics mode buried among the control codes - and then kick you off when you answer ASCII as ANSI is not supported.
+You can make a connection to this and it will stop with a prompt asking you for a graphics mode buried among the control codes - and then kick you off when you answer ASCII as ANSI is not supported well enough yet to use it.

-A priority is to make the ANSI support good enough for us to login to this server - watch the forum and fb for updates.
+A priority is to make the ANSI support good enough for us to login to this server - watch the forum and fb for updates - or just try the latest TERMINAL...

 There are others around as well like http://www.mono.org/ many are listed on the telnetbbsguide.

+cavebbs.homeip.net
+Level 29 ( bbs.fozztexx.com )
+Black Flag ( blackflag.acid.org )
+Particles ( particlesbbs.dyndns.org:6400 )
+A80sAppleIIBBS ( a80sappleiibbs.ddns.net:6502 )
+Cottonwood BBS ( cottonwoodbbs.dyndns.org:6502 )
+Heatwave BBS ( heatwave.ddns.net:9640 )
+amstrad.simulant.uk:464

 Using the WikiPedia telnet service